Control Schedule Process – using The PMBOK® Guide

 This may be exactly the same tool that was mentioned under the heading of project management software, and is used to identify options in order to determine the preferred schedule and hence perform control schedule.

-For more information on passing your PMP® Exam go to my PMP Primer!
+For more information on passing your PMP® Exam go to my PMP Masterclass!

 “PMI” and “PMP” are registered marks of Project Management Institute, Inc. – Hope you enjoyed learning about the control schedule process!